christophrumpel/christophrumpel.github.io/_posts/2015-04-21-hello-world-i-am-laravel.md

 I think you got it.
 It's a lot to write and to repeat.
 Now think about the controller and its methods you would have to write too.

 This is where Laravel's `RESTful resource controller` comes handy.
-Artisan command will trigger the magic.
+An Artisan command will trigger the magic.

 {% highlight Powershell startinline %}
     php artisan make:controller PhotoController